INSPJT/instagram_clone_backend/.github/ISSUE_TEMPLATE/question.md

 about: Ask us what you are curious about.
 title:
 labels: question
-assignees: AndoneKwon, DolphaGo, goodGid, heonilp, ParkJiwoon, syureu
+assignees: AndoneKwon, heonilp, ParkJiwoon, syureu

 ---